PixMusicaX/Sem5IOT/SOFTWARE_LAB/DFD/readme.md

 3. Go to Model -> Add Diagram -> Dataflow Diagram
 4. Data Flow will appear in your toolbox
 5. Drag and Drop elements from the toolbar to construct your DFD

+### P.S.
+Do not copy the .mdj files, they are meant for opening through the StarUML app.